noqtisnox/noqtisnox/README.md

 <div align="center">

-# Hi there, I'm Cheporté! 👋
+# Hi there, I'm Noqtis! 👋

 > A curious student, **Full-Stack Developer** & *Open-Source Enthusiast* debugging the stars one commit at a time.